Skip to main content

 Margrit Urbanek, PhD

-Associate Professor, Endocrinology, Metabolism & Molecular Medicine
+Associate Professor of Endocrinology, Metabolism & Molecular Medicine

 Dr. Urbanek's research focuses on the identification of susceptibility genes for complex diseases.
 Her approach to this research is to use family based gene-mapping techniques and population based association studies in conjunction with molecular techniques to identify and verify genes and pathways contributing to the pathogenesis of genetically complex diseases.
 Specifically, she is carrying out studies to identify susceptibility genes for PCOS that map to Chr19p3.13.
 She has previously shown that this region shows linkage and association with PCOS in a large set of families.
 Other projects focus on identifying candidate genes for gestational diabetes and glycemic control during pregnancy, and identifying genetic variation contributing to extreme obesity.